scrapy/scrapy/docs/topics/downloader-middleware.rst

     You can change the HTTP cache policy with the :setting:`HTTPCACHE_POLICY` setting.
 Or you can also implement your own policy.

+    .. reqmeta:: dont_cache

+    You can also avoid caching a response on every policy using :reqmeta:`dont_cache` meta key equals `True`.

 .. _httpcache-policy-dummy: